devbrain/datascript/docs/CMAKE_INTEGRATION.md

 ### Import Dependencies

-The `ds --print-imports` command is used at configure time to discover import dependencies.
+Import dependencies are discovered at configure time by reading schema files directly.
 If schema A imports schema B, changes to B will trigger regeneration of A.

 ```
 # schemas/protocol.ds